Chris Young (baseball coach)

 Christopher Matthew Young (born April 19, 1981) is an American professional baseball coach who most recently was the bullpen coach for the Chicago Cubs of Major League Baseball (MLB).
 He formerly served as pitching coach for the Philadelphia Phillies.
 Previously, he was a pitcher in Minor League Baseball.

 Early life

 Young was born in Biloxi, Mississippi.
 He attended Stow-Munroe Falls High School in Stow, Ohio.

 Baseball career

 Playing career

 Young attended Mississippi State University, and played college baseball for the Mississippi State Bulldogs.
 He earned Freshman All-America honors.
 In 2001 he was 5–1 with a 2.81 ERA.
 In 2002, he had a 5–2 win–loss record with a 3.67 earned run average (ERA), and was named the Southeastern Conference Pitcher of the Week for the week ending May 20.
 Young earned a Bachelor of Business Administration in marketing from Mississippi State University.

-The Colorado Rockies selected Young in the 18th round of the 2002 Major League Baseball draft, and he played in Minor League Baseball for six seasons, pitching in as high as Class AAA.
-He was 24–23 with a 3.54 ERA in innings pitched over 266 games played.
+The Colorado Rockies selected Young in the 18th round of the 2002 Major League Baseball draft, and he played in Minor League Baseball for six seasons, pitching in as high as Triple-A. He was 24–23 with a 3.54 ERA in innings pitched over 266 games played.